Sourdough Vanilla Cake Recipe || Sweet And Tangy

 Sourdough works by slowly fermenting the sugars in the flour, which produces gas bubbles.
 These bubbles cause the cake to rise naturally without the need for additional leavening agents.

-This process also develops the cake’s texture, making it lighter and more delicate.
+This process also develops the sourdough vanilla cake recipe texture, making it lighter and more delicate.
 The slow fermentation process enhances not just the flavor but also the texture of the cake.

 Sourdough adds moisture and a tender crumb, while also creating a slightly chewy bite that distinguishes it from regular cakes.